-When installing Niagara 4 on an engineering workstation that is licensed to run stations engineered for a LonWorks network (LonNetwork component) with the eventual intention of installing on a remote controller.
-The necessary underlying Ethernet drivers for LON FTT-10 USB adapters are only available for 32bit Windows-based PCs.
+When installing earlier version of Niagara on an engineering workstation that is licensed to run stations engineered for a Lonworks network (LonNetwork component) with the eventual intention of installing on a remote controller.

-NOTE: The term "engineering workstation" refers to an installation on a PC which is used to commission JACE hardware and perform application engineering on both offline and online stations.
+The term "engineering workstation" refers to an installation on a PC, which is used to commission controller hardware and perform application engineering on both offline and online stations.
 In some cases the "engineering workstation" may also be licensed to run a station to facilitate application development and testing.